CENDARI/documentation/source/index.rst

 .. note::
    These docs are maintained by the CENDARI project team.
-They are a work in progress and extended during the project's life.
+They are work in progress and extended during the project's life.